-The Measure M2 Environmental Cleanup Program provides grants for projects that protect Orange County waterways and beaches from roadway runoff.
-Staff has updated the program implementation guidelines and is seeking authorization to release the next Environmental Cleanup Program Tier 1 call for projects.
+The Measure M2 Environmental Cleanup Program provides competitive grants to projects that protect Orange County waterways and beaches from roadway runoff.
+Staff has updated the program implementation guidelines for the next call for projects and is seeking authorization to release the 2022 Environmental Cleanup Program Tier 1 call for projects.